Flone-dnb/FWorldGenerator/README.md

     <li>To access the plugin in the C++ code: In your project's .Build.cs file you must add "FWorldGenerator" to PublicDependencyModuleNames.
 Recompile.
 And now you can include "FWGen.h".</li>
 </ol>

-To use the generator just place an object of the <b>FWGen</b> class (search in the Modes tab in UE) in your level and configure its details.<br><br>
+To use the generator just place an object of the <b>FWGen</b> class (search in the Modes tab in UE) in your level and configure its details.
+Don't forget to enable Complex Preview if you want to see how it look.<br><br>

-P.S.
-If you've added the FWGen object to the level and you can see it in the World Outliner but not on the screen then you should probably look up because the spawn point of this actor is the bottom of the generated world.<br><br>

 To generate the world in the runtime you need to call the <b>GenerateWorld()</b> function from this object.